Johnny-Jackpot/test/README.md

-# This is photo gallery.
+<p> This is photo gallery.
 PHP, JS, MySQL was used.
-CRUD images and folders.
+CRUD images and folders.</p>